A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 External assessments form the basis of assessment for most courses with high levels of objectivity and reliability.
 For instance, students are asked to work on essays, structured problems, short-response questions, case studies and more.

 When it comes to grading, students receive grades for each subject between 7 (highest) and 1 (lowest).
 The diploma is awarded to students who score at least 24 points, including satisfactory performance on elements of the DP core.
-Additionally, a Bilingual diploma is awarded to students who receive a grade 3 or higher in two languages selected from the DP.
+Additionally, a Bilingual diploma is awarded to students who receive a grade of 3 or higher in two languages selected from the DP.

 4. IB – Career Program (CP)